ObaidaMuqbel/Operating-Systems-Technical-Journal/index.md

 iftop – Network traffic

-vmstat, free – Memory
+vmstat, free – Memory behaviour

-journalctl – Logs
+journalctl – System logs

 Phase 4 – Initial System Configuration & Security Implementation
 4.1 SSH Hardening
 SSH was configured for key-based authentication.
-Password authentication and direct root login were disabled in /etc/ssh/sshd_config.
+Password authentication and direct root login were disabled by editing /etc/ssh/sshd_config.

 4.2 Firewall Configuration
 UFW was configured to allow SSH only from the workstation: